Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Linear gadgets

-\paragraph{The actual anchor.} See Figure~\ref{fig:anchor-precise} for an illustration of the following description.
-Recall that we need the slack added by each gadget to be only $O(\delta)$.
+See \Cref{fig:anchor-precise} for an illustration of the following description.
+Recall that we need the slack added by each gadget to be only $O(\delta)$, where $\delta\mydef n^{-300}$.
 We therefore design the boundary of the anchor to follow the pieces closely.
-The yellow and blue piece are fingerprinted on the boundary, as indicated by the dots.
+The yellow and blue pieces are fingerprinted on the boundary, as indicated by the dots.
 The orange piece is fingerprinted in the wedge created by the yellow and blue pieces.

 Lines that appear axis-parallel must be axis-parallel; those are important for the alignment.
 The height of the orange piece is $14$.
 The angle $\alpha$ is in the range $[3\pi/4,7\pi/8]$.
 The lower bound ensures that a range of size at most $2\delta$ is needed for the orange piece, while the upper bound ensures that the length $a$ is only $1+O(\delta)$.
-The angle $\alpha$ and the angles where the yellow and blue pieces are fingerprinted are not fixed, and we therefore have flexibility to choose the angles of the fingerprinted corners freely to obtain the unique angle property; two different choises of angles are shown in Figure~\ref{fig:anchor-precise}.
+The angle $\alpha$ and the angles where the yellow and blue pieces are fingerprinted are not fixed, and we therefore have flexibility to choose the angles of the fingerprinted corners freely to obtain the unique angle property; two different choices of angles are shown in \Cref{fig:anchor-precise}.